 Have you ever suffered with painful cracks at the corners of the mouth that just wouldn’t go away?
 Some people also complain of redness, wrinkling, crusting or fissuring.
+Cold weather can make cracks worse.
 This condition has a lot of different names, which can be confusing.
 Some call it angular cheilitis.
 It is also called perlèche.
 Others use the term cheilosis or angular stomatitis.

 The degree of discomfort people experience is highly variable.
 Symptoms can range from mild pain to severe burning or itching.
 The scaly fissures can look pretty ugly.